NVIDIA/workbench-example-agentic-rag/agentic-rag-docs/intermediate-edit-code.md

 **What are the guide limitations?**
 - It isn't comprehensive and doesn't go into full detail
 - It assumes you can basically figure things out if you are pointed to the correct section
+- There may be some errors in the details for the guidance, but you should be able to figure your way out past them.

 **What else do I need to know?**
 - You will need to be able to check errors and do some debugging if you alter the code.
 Best to use an LLM to help you